nedimbih/Hahn/ReadMe.md

 ### About the task
 #### Task requirements are listed below!!

-Before I say anything else, I have to say that I have really enjoyed working on this task, because it had a lots of technologies that I have not used before.
+Technologies used in this task that I have not used before.

 * Aurelia is something that I have never heard of before.
 Also I haven't heard of FluentValidation